IceHe/lib/snips/books/designing-data-intensive-applications.md

 - Document databases are similar:
     - an entire document is typically stored as one contiguous sequence of bytes.
 - The idea behind column-oriented storage is simple:
-    - don’t store all the values from one row together, but **store all the values from each column together instead**.
+    - don't store all the values from one row together, but **store all the values from each column together instead**.
 - If each column is stored in a separate file, **a query only needs to read and parse those columns that are used in that query**, which can save a lot of work.
 - The column-oriented storage layout relies on **each column file containing the rows in the same order**.